Samsung/starfish/docs/Spec.md

 ## WebRTC
 The following describes WebRTC APIs supported by lightweight web engine.
 Please, see [WebRTC Spec](https://w3c.github.io/webrtc-pc/) for more information.
-The WebRTC support is in the early alpha stage.
+The WebRTC support is in an early stage.

 | Interface | Type | Name | Description | Note |
 |-----------|------|------|-------------|------|